odu-cs625-datavis/public/fall21/objectives.md

 * Explain the alternate concept of "search, show context, expand on demand" and identify in what situations it may be more appropriate than the Shneiderman mantra.
 * Explain the importance of the design slogan "get it right in black and white".

-## Chapter 13 (through 13.4.1) - Reduce Items and
+## Chapter 13 (through 13.4.1) - Reduce Items and Exploratory Data Analysis (EDA)

 * Explain the need to reduce data, both in terms of number of items and number of attributes.
 * Explain the difference between filtering and aggregation and the purposes of each.
 * Identify instances of scented widgets, as opposed to standard filtering widgets.
 * Contrast histograms with bar charts.
+* Explain the importance of binwidth in a histogram.
 * Describe the components of a boxplot.

-## Exploratory Data Analysis (EDA)

 * List the three steps in the iterative cycle of EDA.
-* Explain the importance of binwidth in a histogram.
 * Explain the concept of covariation.
 * Name some questions to ask about patterns found in data.
 * Given a dataset, generate questions aimed at examining correlation and understanding underlying patterns in the data.